-If you’re currently in possession of a less than ideal credit rating, then you’ll know first hand just how difficult it can be to obtain a loan.
-Even if you are able to get a loan, then it’s likely that the respective interest rate will be sky high – fully in-line with the higher-than-average risks faced by the lender.
+If you have a less than ideal credit rating, you probably know just how difficult it can be to obtain a loan and other credit services.
+And even if you are able to get a loan, it’s likely that its interest rates will be sky high in-line with the higher-than-average risks faced by the lender.

-However, it isn’t all doom and gloom, as there are still a plethora of UK lenders out there that are willing to offer competitive loans to those with bad credit.
-With that being said, we’ve created the ultimate guide to the Best Bad Credit Loans of 2019.
-Not only will we explain how bad credit loans work, but we will also list 3 of the best providers currently in the market.
+It, however, isn’t all doom and gloom for you as there still are a plethora of UK lenders out there willing to advance loans at competitive interest rates to individuals with bad credit and others with non-existent credit history.
+And in pointing you to the right direction, we’ve created the ultimate guide to the Best Bad Credit Loans of [current_date format=Y].
+Here, we not only explain how bad credit loans work but also list 9 of what we consider the best bad credit lenders in the market.

 How do bad credit loans work?
 Read our step-by-step guide